-Our cemetery locations remain open to those attending a funeral or organising a funeral (where a phone appointment is not possible).
-Members of our community within a 5 km radius can also come on-site for exercise or purchasing takeaway food.
+Our cemetery locations remain open to our community.
+This includes those attending a funeral, organising a funeral (where a phone appointment is not possible) or visiting the resting place of a loved one .

 In addition to observing social distancing measures, we have also increased sanitation on our sites, keeping our locations as safe as possible for our community.

 We are continuing to keep Funeral Directors that work with us updated.
-They can guide you on arrangements and discuss filming options for those who are unable to attend on the day.
+They can guide you on options and arrangements, and discuss filming options for those who are unable to attend on the day.

 If you have any questions, please contact us.